gloriabenoit/DNAnexus-GWAS/docs/index.md

 > This tutorial is written for Linux operating systems.
 Commands may vary accross operating systems.

-The [official "GWAS guide using Alzheimer's disease"](https://dnanexus.gitbook.io/uk-biobank-rap/science-corner/gwas-using-alzheimers-disease) and the [official github page for a "GWAS on the Research Analysis Platform using regenie"](https://github.com/dnanexus/UKB_RAP/tree/main/GWAS) were useful material when writing the [regenie section](regenie.md).
+The [official "GWAS guide using Alzheimer's disease"](https://dnanexus.gitbook.io/uk-biobank-rap/science-corner/gwas-using-alzheimers-disease) and the [official github page for a "GWAS on the Research Analysis Platform using Regenie"](https://github.com/dnanexus/UKB_RAP/tree/main/GWAS) were useful material when writing the [Regenie section](regenie.md).

 If you want to try other tools on DNAnexus, we recommend the following github page: [ukb-rap-tools](https://github.com/pjgreer/ukb-rap-tools) by [Phil Greer](https://github.com/pjgreer).